Take That star's tax avoidance condemned by Britain's Cameron

-LONDON Prime Minister David Cameron on Monday criticised a tax avoidance scheme used by one of Britain's biggest pop stars, but rejected calls to strip Gary Barlow of a state honour.
+LONDON Prime Minister David Cameron on Monday criticized a tax avoidance scheme used by one of Britain's biggest pop stars, but rejected calls to strip Gary Barlow of a state honor.

 Barlow, two other members of his group Take That and their manager may have to pay more than 9 million pounds ($15 million) to the state after a judge found an investment scheme they had used was aimed primarily at avoiding tax.